Brynbella: Use by the Salusbury family

 After her death in 1821, the house became the possession of her adopted son, Sir John Salusbury Piozzi Salusbury.
 Like his namesake, John Salusbury, Hester's son had little idea of estate management and continued to dabble in politics and the emerging banking industry then erupting in London.
 Piozzi Salusbury spent relatively little time on his estate and as a result, it languished.
 He later sold off much of the original furniture made by Ince and Mayhew and Thomas Chippendale in order to modernize the house in accordance with the then-popular Victorian style of furniture.

 After Piozzi Salusbury's death in 1858, it became the property of Rev. Sir Augustus George Salusbury who was then participating in the settlement of New South Wales.
 The decision to rent Brynbella full-time was undertaken by Salusbury's son, who continued to live in Australia.
 After his death in 1918, it fell into the hands of Frederic Salusbury who sold the estate two years later due to the extensive repairs that were necessitated after half a century of neglect.

 Recent history

 After its original sale in 1918, Brynbella was continuously sold to a number of different families.
 The hall was given Grade II* listed building status in 1951.
 In 1994, it was purchased as a private residence and remains so today.

+Today

+Peter Neumark (and family) live at the historic Brynbella.
+He is a director of Brynbella Investments Limited (incorporated 2021) and other companies.
+Sources describing the property as of 2024–2026 continue to treat it as the Neumarks’ private home.
+The house itself is not generally open to the public; the gardens had limited seasonal openings in the past.